• Several Trinity School of Midland high school students climbing up a cliff wearing harnesses and helmets.

 • Grade Seven

-Grade Seven students travel to Austin, where they tour the Texas State Capital, allowing them to delve deeper into Texas history.
-After their visit to the Capital, the class heads to Dixie Dude Ranch in Bandera, where they participate in several hands-on activities prepared by their teachers.
+Grade Seven students travel to San Antonio, where they tour The Alamo, allowing them to delve deeper into Texas history.
+After their visit to The Alamo, the class heads to Dixie Dude Ranch in Bandera, where they participate in several hands-on team-building activities prepared by their teachers.
 The students also experience Texas history stories around the campfire, a scavenger hunt, an orienteering challenge, and a horseback ride.
-This two-night, three-day trip continues to be one of the most memorable, enriching, and team-building experiences offered to students and is scheduled in the spring.
+This three-night, four-day trip continues to be one of the most memorable, enriching, and team-building experiences offered to students and is scheduled in the spring.

 • Grade Eight

 Grade Eight students attend The Outdoor School at Camp Champions in Marble Falls, Texas, for four days and three nights.
-The Outdoor School Education Program promotes team building, class bonding, and provides opportunities for leadership in a challenging outdoor environment.
-Students are challenged through low and high ropes courses, which reinforce teamwork, trust, empathy, communication, and group problem-solving skills.
-Students also have opportunity to hike Enchanted Rock and explore Longhorn Caverns.
+The Outdoor School Education Program promotes team building and class bonding while providing opportunities for leadership in a challenging outdoor environment.
+Students are challenged through low and high ropes courses, reinforcing teamwork, trust, empathy, communication, and group problem-solving skills.
+Students also have the opportunity to hike Enchanted Rock and explore Longhorn Caverns.
 This trip is scheduled in the spring.

 • Grade Nine